Church of Satan: 1980s, early 1990s, and "Satanic Panic"

-In the 1980s and 1990s remaining members of the Church of Satan became active in media appearances to refute allegations of criminal activity.
-The Church of Satan and its members were very active in producing movies, music, films, and magazines devoted to Satanism.
-Most notably Adam Parfrey's Feral House publishing, the music of Boyd Rice, musician King Diamond, and the films of Nick Bougas (a.k.a.
-A. Wyatt Mann), including his documentary Speak of the Devil: The Canon of Anton LaVey.
-The Church of Satan and Anton LaVey were also the subject of numerous magazine and news articles during this time.
+In the 1990s remaining members of the Church of Satan became active in media appearances to refute allegations of criminal activity.
+Members of the Church who were active in producing movies, music, films, and magazines devoted to Satanism include Adam Parfrey's Feral House publishing, the musician Boyd Rice, musician King Diamond, and the filmmaker Nick Bougas (a.k.a.
+A. Wyatt Mann).